Using the client APIs#

 auth_cookie=...)

-The path of the new dataset is returned: @scratch/plusone.b2nd.
+The path of the new dataset is returned: @personal/plusone.b2nd.
 Now you can access it as a normal dataset, e.g.:

 auth_cookie=...)